nikstam20/IntelliQ/frontend/README-WEB.md

 ![image](https://user-images.githubusercontent.com/115226054/217953370-026873e8-16d0-4190-9c33-53a42cd409ff.png)

-  2. Go to C:\Windows\System32\drivers\etc and open the file named 'hosts' in an editor (note: do not confuse it with the file hosts.ics in the same file).
+  2. Go to C:\Windows\System32\drivers\etc and open the file named 'hosts' in an editor (note: do not confuse it with the file hosts.ics in the same folder).
 Go to the bottom of it and add:<br>
 <pre>    127.0.0.1    www.inteliQ.com </pre>
 ![image](https://user-images.githubusercontent.com/115226054/217953612-a960806e-238f-41d1-b47d-0c716341659f.png)